LuthienResearch/luthien_control/dev/ProjectPlan.md

 # Project Plan: Luthien Control

+*Note: This plan requires rework to better reflect current priorities and structure.*

 ## 1. Core Goal

 To build an AI Control System (`luthien_control`) acting as an intelligent proxy server for OpenAI-compatible API endpoints.
 The system will intercept client requests and backend responses, apply user-defined control policies, log traffic, and eventually provide analysis tools for this data.